dashjoin/platform/README.md

 * Consider using read-only database credentials when registering a database with data that is managed by another application
 * When adding a new database, make sure the access control settings are setup correctly
 * Restrict access to the system in case you store confidential data in any of the registered databases
-* Change the default password in realm.properties (and restart the service) if you are using the Dashjoin / Jetty bundle
 * All credentials that are entered into the system are encrypted using strong SHA-256 encryption.
 The master key resides in the file model/.secrets.id on the web server.
-Keep this file secured.
+Keep this file secured
+* Add a OpenID provider in order to authenticate organization users

 In order to register new databases, the user must be in the "admin" role.